+4.1 The number of pupils a development will bring is calculated as follows shown in table 1 below:-

+Table 1: Pupil yield calculation data

+School phase Early years Primary Secondary Post-16 Special schools/alternative provision Number of pupils per 100 homes 8 32 15 5 1

-- 4.1 The number of pupils a development will bring is calculated as follows:- - Primary school pupils 21 27 pupils per 100 homes. - Secondary school pupils 15 11 pupils per 100 homes. - These figures have been arrived at using information from the school census 2015 2023.
+Primary school pupils - 21 27 pupils per 100 homes.

+Secondary school pupils - 15 11 pupils per 100 homes.

+- 4.2 These figures are taken from the Department for Education Pupil Yield Data Dashboard1 published in August 2023. have been arrived at using information from the school census 2015-2023.
 The figures will be reviewed periodically through the Local Plan Monitoring Report to ensure they remain relevant. - 4.3 This calculation will be based on the number of homes included in the detailed planning application.
 Any increase or reduction in this number through revised applications will result in the required contribution being revised accordingly.
-However, as described below, the principle of a contribution being needed will be established at any outline planning stage.

-When there are concurrent applications in the same area, we need to consider the full impact on schools from all those applications together (rather than considering applications individually).
+However, as described below, the principle of a contribution being needed will be established at any outline planning stage. - 4.4 When there are concurrent applications in the same area, we need to consider the full impact on schools from all those applications together (rather than considering applications individually).